 But what are the differences between wild Alaskan salmon and farmed salmon?

-And what are some specific health benefits?
+And what are some specific potential health benefits?

 Wild Salmon Nutrition Facts